The short answer

-But the market is crowded.
-Over 50 vendors sell some version of "B2B data," and if you're searching for Clearbit alternatives or CRM data cleaning tools, the choices are overwhelming.
-Most providers use the same underlying sources, slap a different UI on top, and charge wildly different prices for similar results.
+But the market is a mess.
+Over 50 vendors sell some version of "B2B data."
+If you're hunting for alternatives to Clearbit or a better CRM data cleaning tool, good luck wading through the noise.
+Most of these data enrichment providers use the same underlying sources, slap a different UI on top, and charge wildly different prices for nearly identical results.

-We tested and ranked 15 providers based on five criteria that actually matter: accuracy, coverage, pricing transparency, integrations, and ease of use.
+We tested and ranked 15 data enrichment companies across five criteria that actually matter: accuracy, coverage, pricing transparency, integrations, and ease of use.
 No vendor paid for placement.
 No affiliate links.
+Just our data.

 Each tool was evaluated across five weighted categories:

-• Accuracy (30%): Email deliverability rates and phone connection rates from real-world testing
+- Accuracy (30%): Email deliverability rates and phone connection rates from our 1,000-contact test

 Bad data affects every downstream process — from email deliverability to pipeline forecasting and revenue attribution.